 - AMBA AHB

-- Optional virtualization allows sharing between multiple CPUs
+- Virtualization – allows sharing between multiple CPUs

-- Optional QoS capability allows multiple command priority queues for enhanced traffic management capabilities
+- QoS capability allows multiple command priority queues for enhanced traffic management capabilities

 ||LTE Security Protocol Accelerator